brain games for dogs

 Dog sniffing for hidden treats around safe living room objects.

-Elementary School 3-8 min Level 1
+Elementary School 3-8 min Level 1 high supervision

 Treasure Hunt